VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

-A key benefit of embracing eventual consistency is to remove the requirement for using distributed transactions that have a significant, negative impact on the scalability and performance of large systems as a consequence of the number and duration of locks that they must hold in the system.
+A key benefit of embracing eventual consistency is to remove the requirement for using distributed transactions that have a significant, negative impact on the scalability and performance of large systems because of the number and duration of locks that they must hold in the system.
 In this specific scenario, you could take steps to avoid the potential problem of accepting payment without seats being available in two ways: